ionic-team/stencil-site/versioned_docs/version-v2/output-targets/custom-elements.md

 `package.json` file, and publishing, see: [Publishing Component Library To NPM](../guides/publishing.md).

-### Usage in Typescript
+### Usage in TypeScript

-If you plan to support consuming your component library in Typescript you'll need to set `generateTypeDeclarations: true` on the your output target in `stencil.config.ts`, like so:
+If you plan to support consuming your component library in TypeScript you'll need to set `generateTypeDeclarations: true` on the your output target in `stencil.config.ts`, like so: